 JIVAN means ‘life’ in most Indian languages, and the acronym stands for ‘Jesuits in India: Views and News’, a very fortuitous meaning indeed.

-The magazine Jivan was meant to foster a link among the twenty provinces of South Asia (India, Sri Lanka, Pakistan, Bhutan, Bangladesh and Nepal) in terms of information, opinion, and visual record.
+The magazine Jivan was meant to foster a link among the twenty provinces of South Asia (India, Sri Lanka, Pakistan, Bhutan, Bangladesh, Afghanistan and Nepal) in terms of information, opinion, and visual record.
 So not just India, but its neighbouring countries as well, wherever the Jesuits have a presence.

 But not just Jesuits, Jivan features their wider world as well, through the variety of ministries and peoples that the Jesuits involve.
 All this comes to you through the pages of Jivan.

 Under several editors, Jivan has done this every month, ten times a year, for close to four decades.
-Next year 2019, our magazine will be 40 years old.
+In 2019, we turned 40 years old.

 This service of communication [for this is what Jivan really is] has had eminent Jesuit precedents.
 The first printing press in India was operated by a Jesuit brother in Kerala in the 16th c., and since that time Jesuit books, maps, periodicals and leaflets have flooded the market in almost every Indian language.